Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 Flooring America is a nationwide chain of locally owned stores.
 It focuses on offering quality products at low prices, as indicated by their slogan: Flooring options for every style and every budget.

-- Selection: Flooring America sells carpeting as well as hardwood, laminate, tile and vinyl flooring.
+Selection: Flooring America sells carpeting as well as hardwood, laminate, tile and vinyl flooring.
 Carpeting types include saxony, cut loop, pattern and frieze.
 They carry hardwood-flooring from 12 different manufacturers.

 Green Select products: Products that are recyclable or contain recycled content carry the Green Select label.
 They include cotton and wool from free-range sheep and bamboo flooring.

-- Free pre-measure: A free in-home pre-measure and analysis eliminates much of the guesswork about fit and budget, with no obligation to buy.
+Free pre-measure: A free in-home pre-measure and analysis eliminates much of the guesswork about fit and budget, with no obligation to buy.

-- Installation: Flooring America stores offer expert installers and lifetime guarantees.
+Installation: Flooring America stores offer expert installers and lifetime guarantees.
 Installers trim excess carpeting material, and use knee kickers and carpet stretchers, when necessary.

 Credit: Financing is available through Synchrony Bank, and you can apply online.

-Flooring America Company Profile
+Flooring America Company Information